jessicaagarwal/e-commerce-application-follow-along/README.md

 ✅ Dispatch & Select – Used useDispatch and useSelector for state manipulation.

 This implementation improves state consistency and makes data flow more manageable across components.

+# Milestone 33📝

+Downloaded jsonwebtoken package using NPM
+Used sign method to create an JWT token with mail and ID Gave maxAge to set expire time
+Added the cookie inside the response that helps you to store the cookie inside browser.